-This question is often asked by patients just as their needles are being inserted.
+Patients often ask this question just as their needles are inserted.
 There are different theories to explain how acupuncture works.
-Let’s discuss it from a Traditional Chinese Medicine (TCM) vs. Western medicine point of view.
-We’ll start with a quick review of acupuncture.
+Let's discuss it from a Traditional Chinese Medicine (TCM) vs. Western medicine point of view.
+We'll start with a quick review of acupuncture.

-Acupuncture is the practice of inserting fine, hair-like needles into specific sites along the body.
-These specific sites called acupuncture points are where qi gathers and is transported to the body’s surface.
-According to Chinese medicine theory, qi (pronounced “chee”) is the vital force behind the body’s many functions.
-It is responsible for maintaining the body's healing abilities and flows through the body via pathways called meridians or channels.
-When qi flows freely the body is healthy but when its flow becomes imbalanced or blocked it can lead to illness, pain, or weakness.
+Acupuncture includes inserting fine, hair-like needles into specific sites along the body.
+These sites, called acupuncture points, are where qi gathers and transports to the body's surface.
+According to Chinese medicine theory, qi (pronounced "chee") is the vital force behind the body's many functions.
+Qi maintains the body's healing abilities and flows through the body via pathways called meridians or channels.
+When qi flows freely, the body is healthy, but when its flow becomes imbalanced or blocked, it can lead to illness, pain, or weakness.

-There are 12 organ channels as well as 2 additional channels that run along the body’s midline.
+There are 12 organ channels and two additional channels that run along the body's midline.
 The purpose of the 14 meridians is to transport qi and blood throughout the body.
 There are 361 classical acupuncture points distributed along the fourteen meridians and numerous extra and a-shi (ouch) points.
 Each acupuncture point has a distinct therapeutic action and indication for use.
-In treatment acupuncture points are selected based on the patient’s symptoms and diagnosis according to TCM theory.
+In treatment, acupuncture points are selected based on the patient's symptoms and diagnosis according to TCM theory.
 Points are often combined based on their synergistic nature and the desired clinical effect.
-When acupuncture needles are inserted they activate the function(s) of the selected points and stimulate the body’s qi.
-This helps to restore an even flow of qi and blood throughout the body thereby returning it to its natural balance.
+When acupuncture needles are inserted, they activate the function(s) of the selected points and stimulate the body's qi.
+This helps restore an even flow of qi and blood throughout the body, returning it to its natural balance.

 Here are a few more frequently asked questions about acupuncture: